'It's pretty devastating': Region reacts to IHSAA canceling state basketball tournament

 In 21st Century's season-opener against St. Louis Christian (Missouri) on Nov.
 29, Davis erupted for 52 points and never looked back.
 He went off for a career-high 53 points against Indianapolis Crispus Attucks on Feb.
 11 and averaged 31.4 points per game while shooting 48.7% from the field this year.

-Davis had no way of knowing it at the time, but in his last high school game, he provided another stellar offensive outing.
+He had no way of knowing it at the time, but in his last high school game, Davis provided another stellar offensive outing.
 The Indiana Mr. Basketball candidate dominated Kouts in a Class A sectional championship to the tune of a game-high 33 points and guided the Cougars to an 84-68 victory.
 Afterward, he said he was speechless about 21st Century extending its season.

 Thursday's disheartening news left him struggling to articulate his thoughts once again.